Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

 <p> Another way to depict kriging interpolation is through a probability map, which can be useful for decision management issues.
 Figure 14 shows a probability map of cumulative precipitation anomalies in Kentucky potentially crossing the -7.5 in. drought marker threshold, which is the median value for June 1999.
-The areas that require drought emergency response are primarily in northeastern Kentucky, though portions of central Kentucky also have a high probability crossing the threshold.
-This area tends to have a higher probability (between 70% and 100%) of crossing the -7.5 in. cumulative precipitation amount.
+The areas that require drought emergency response are primarily in northeastern Kentucky, though portions of central Kentucky also have a high probability of crossing the threshold.
+This area tends to have a higher probability (between 70% and 100%) of falling below the -7.5 in. cumulative precipitation amount.
 The weather station map, IDW, and Kriging map all reported that this area was experiencing the highest degree of drought in Kentucky during June 1999.
 So, out of all the areas in Kentucky afflicted by drought, northeastern Kentucky should receive most of the remediation efforts.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/v2cImXo.jpeg" alt="KrigingProb" style="width:100%;max-width:625px">